KevinLlano/Microservices-Ticketing-System/README.md

 Configuring Keycloak with Spring Security and OAuth2 Resource Server in the API Gateway involves precise token validation and role mapping.

 ### ⚠️ CI/CD (Jenkins) – Issues Encountered & Resolutions
-Problems faced while bringing up a local Jenkins pipeline for these services and how they were solved:

 | Issue | Symptom | Fix |
 |-------|---------|-----|